Andrew Eales has a well-established reputation as one of the leading piano educators in the United Kingdom.

 Andrew’s award-winning website Pianodao welcomes a quarter of a million visits a year from around 190 countries, confirming him as one of the most influential voices in piano education today.

-At the heart of all his work, Andrew’s thriving private teaching practice and care for his students’ musical development remains a continuing focus as he continues his exciting journey as writer, composer, pianist and educator.
+At the heart of all his work, Andrew’s teaching practice and care for students’ musical development and wellbeing remains a continuing focus as he continues his exciting journey as writer, composer, pianist, and educator.

 Andrew’s Story

 Andrew went on to read Music at the University of Birmingham where he gained his honours B.Mus degree and won the University’s esteemed Roland Gregory Music Prize.
-While in Birmingham, Andrew studied harpsichord with David Ponsford, developing an interest in authentic historical performance practice.
+He also took harpsichord lessons with David Ponsford, who nurtured his growing interest in historical performance practice.

-After completing his education, Andrew briefly worked in music retail, before accepting a position administering recording contracts for EMI Classics in London.
-After spending four years in the recording industry, he left in 1993 to pursue a career in piano teaching.
+After completing his music education, Andrew briefly worked in the sheet music department at Chappell of Bond Street, London, before accepting a position administering recording contracts for EMI Classics in London, where he spent the next four years.

-During this time, Andrew’s work began to gain national attention.
-His series of four Keyquest tuition books for electronic keyboard, written to support his group teaching programme in schools, were adopted by teachers more widely, and went on to sell more than 10,000 copies.
+Andrew’s series of four Keyquest tuition books for electronic keyboard, initially devised and written to support his group teaching programme in schools, were adopted by teachers more widely, and went on to sell thousands of copies.

 Andrew has subsequently focused on developing his private piano teaching practice, educational consultancy, and writing.